karma659/ai-folio/_projects/2_project.md

 | **OOS-SPY**            | 11.25%            | 10.00%            | 1.12         | 15.40%           |
 | **OOS-Pairs Portfolio**| 7.35%             | 10.00%            | 0.74         | 16.11%           |

+From a practical perspective, this study confirms the feasibility of combining machine learning with sector rotation for active portfolio management.
+It also highlights opportunities for further refinement through enhanced feature engineering, incorporation of transaction cost modeling, and regime detection mechanisms to strengthen real-world applicability.

 ## Introduction